jacobbaek/docker-composes/README.md

 # Docker-compose files
 Some of [service](https://github.com/jacobbaek/docker-composes#how-to-use) can deploy by these docker-compose.

+# Keep to know
+All these docker-compose yaml file has root privilege, it means you never use at the production.

 # How to use

 * create and start (or update)